Meghan Markle's Makeup Artist Has A Message For Her Critics

 These aren't Martin's own words, but it's clear that he's using the sage's text to express how he sees Markle — as a kind and humble human being.
 Moreover, the quote also hits on an important character trait of resilience, seemingly hinting at Markle's harsh criticism from the British media and the unique challenges she faced as an American entering (and then exiting) the royal family.

-Of course, we'll be able to hear it all from Markle herself during her much-anticipated tell-all interview with Oprah Winfrey, which will air in full Sunday, March 7th on CBS.
+Of course, we'll be able to hear it all from Markle herself during her much-anticipated tell-all interview with Oprah Winfrey, which will air in full Sunday, March 7th on CBS and Global.